hadley/recipes/recipes/main-lamb/lamb-spinach-chickpeas.md

 Sprinkle lamb with salt, pepper.
 Heat oil in heavy large pot over medium-high heat.
 Add lamb and sauté until well browned.
 Add carrots and garlic and sauté until beginning to brown.
 Add chickpeas, broth, tomatoes and lemon juice and bring to simmer.
 Reduce heat to medium-low, cover pot and simmer gently until lamb is tender, about 1 hour.

 Add spinach and cook until wilted, stirring frequently,  Season to taste and serve with lemon wedges.

+Source: Adapted from recipe in Bon Appétit  | February 1999